tangentsoft/e8/doc/manual.md

     SCRWD * (SCRHT + 1) <= 3968

+The symbol `MEMSIZ` specifies the number of fields installed.
+3 ≤ `MEMSIZ` ≤ 8

+### Lines Longer than the Screen Width

 There is no limit on the size of lines that can be in files and edited, but you can only see the first SCRWD-1 characters of each line.
 What you can’t see is there and not lost.

-The symbol `MEMSIZ` specifies the number of fields installed.
-3 ≤ `MEMSIZ` ≤ 8
+If the length of any line is >= SCRWD, E8 will display a <kbd>></kbd> in the last column to let you know that there are more characters that you can't see.

+Likewise, you can place the edit cursor (where you insert and delete characters) anywhere in the file, even at invisible positions.
+If the edit cursor is at an invisible position the screen cursor is placed on the <kbd>></kbd> to let you know.

+If you want to see the invisible text, put the cursor just before the <kbd>></kbd>
+and insert a newline <kbd>CR</kbd> to break the line in two.
+You can always delete the <kbd>CR</kbd> when you're done looking.

 ### Getting the Code Onto OS/8